ubccpsc/310/readings/Languages.md

 In these examples we can see that there are far more commonalities between these methods than differences.
 JavaScript is an untyped language, Java is a strongly typed language, and TypeScript augments JavaScript with type checking; even with these large underlying differences their syntax (and in this case even semantics) are nearly identical.

 ### References

 * Gerald Sussman's [role of programming](https://www.youtube.com/watch?v=arMH5GjBwUQ) talk.

+* A practical [article](https://www.siliconrepublic.com/enterprise/typescript-programming-javascript) on some TypeScript benefits in practice.

 ---
 ![] (figures/CCSA.png "Creative Commons: Attribution-ShareAlike") Reid Holmes